KittyGiraudel/site/_posts/2022-07-25-international-content-with-sanity-portable-text.md

 Now onto our annotation object.
 It needs a name (`lang` for simplicity, but feel free to call it whatever you want), and a text field to specify which language code it is.

-As per the HTML specification, the `lang` attribute expects a “language tag” following the [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646) (also known as BCP 47 apparently—who knew).
+As per the HTML specification, the `lang` attribute expects a “language tag” following the [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646) (also known as BCP 47 apparently — who knew).
 There are some good validators for this format out there, but I decided to go with something simple and flexible: some letters, optionally followed by an hyphen and some more letters.
 For instance, `de` or `en-GB`.
 To better understand language tags, I recommend [this dedicated section on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang#language_tag_syntax).

 ```js
 const languageSwitch = {